BrookJeynes/2020DigitalStudyGuide/README.md

     * Methods for data exchange used to transfer data across networked systems including REST, JSON and XML
   * Symbolise and Explain
     * Secure data transmission techniques and processes, including the use of encryption, decryption, authentication, hashing and checksums
+    * How data compression, encryption and hashing are used in the storage and transfer of data</i>
   * Describe
     * Data using appropriate naming conventions, data formats and structures